 To access this service, please visit www.itservicedesk.bham.ac.uk and click on the new Change Password link from the left hand menu.
 You will not be asked to login at this stage (as a security precaution, IT Services will not send out links in an unsolicited email that require you to login directly).
 Please register for this service by completing your Question and Answer (Q&A) profile.

-Information about paternity leave, additional paternity leave and pay and paternity leave on the adoption of a child can be found on the HR intranet pages.
-You can also view a full and detailed Family Learve Arrangement document
+Information about paternity/partner leave, additional paternity/partner leave and pay, and paternity/partner leave on the adoption of a child can be found on the HR intranet pages.

 There may be occassions when a member of staff needs to pay funds in to a University Account (e.g. travel expenses reimbursed to a personal account but paid for by the University).